jlyons49/beluga-e2ee/README.md

 # E2E-System

-This is the repository for an End-to-End Encryption solution implemented for a GT CS6727 cybersecurity practicum project.
+This is the repository for an End-to-End Encrypted messaging solution targeting a raspberry pi as an offboard encryption device.
+The system will produce QR codes to a display attached to the raspberry pi which can be sent over any channel without compromising data confidentiality.

 ## Usage Requirements